manmeet-gill/RightPrice/README.md

 ### `npm start`

-Runs the app in the development mode.<br />
+This runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view in a browser.

 ## Usage Instructions
-1. Select all of the parameters from the dropdown menus (Atleast a phone model is required)
+1. Select all of the parameters from the dropdown menus (A phone model must be selected)
-2. Search and the application will display and appropriate value.
+2. Press "Search" and the application will display and appropriate value.